Tom Brady, Gisele Bündchen announce divorce after 13 years

-Tom Brady and Gisele Bündchen have finalized their divorce, they announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of fashion and football.
+Tom Brady and Gisele Bundchen have finalized their divorce, they announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of football and fashion.

-Brady and Bündchen posted statements on Instagram late Friday morning, each saying they had “amicably” reached the decision.
-Checks of court dockets Friday morning in Tampa, Miami and West Palm Beach did not immediately show a divorce petition from either member of the couple, who are entitled to file in any Florida county.
+Divorce documents were filed Friday in Glades County, Florida, a rural location near Lake Okeechobee far from the big-city limelight, according to court records.
+The divorce was made final the same day.

+”The marriage of the parties is dissolved because the marriage is irretrievably broken, and each spouse is restored to the status of being single and unmarried,” Circuit Judge Jack Lundy said in his order, noting that the couple’s settlement agreement will not be filed in court but they ”are ordered to comply with the terms” of that document as well as a confidential parenting plan for their children.

 Both said their priorities lay with their children and asked for privacy.